 Denton Area Guide

 Denton is a recognized family area with the majority of shoppers with solid local connection to the area.
-Many people spend their entire lives residing in Denton and its excellent academic institutions, nearby parks as well as amenities.
+Many people spend their entire lives residing in Denton and its excellent academic institutions, local parks as well as amenities.

 Your-Move Mary Ashton is the most successful real estate agency in the Denton area and has properties ranging from ₤ 50,000 for a 1 bed flat to ₤ 450,000 for large detached homes.

-Denton is ideally positioned for consumers with a busy High Street situated on the cross roads of Manchester and Stockport Roads “Crown Point”.
+Denton is perfectly positioned for consumers with a bustling High Street situated on the cross roads of Manchester and Stockport Roads “Crown Point”.
 There is even a shopping centre at Crown Point North.
 M&S outlet and Tesco Extra are 2 of the large brands.
 For those who like eating out there are a variety of dining establishments providing pub food, Spanish, Italian as well as Indian cuisines.
 There is even your typical mix of fast food/takeaways such as McDonalds, KFC, Subway and Dominos.
 Denton is also the home of a massive Morrisons store as well as a Sainsburys.

-Denton itself is home to several recreation facilities such as cricket clubs, Sunday league football teams as well as a swimming pool.
+Denton itself is home to numerous recreation facilities such as cricket clubs, Sunday league football teams as well as a swimming pool.
 On the cultural side Denton was home to Mick Hucknall (Simply Red) as well as Alan ‘Reni’ Wren (The Stone Roses).
 Thomas Bowler as well as his Uncle William were born in Denton and created the hat that carries their name.
-In the bigger Tameside area there is a cinema as well as bowling complex in Ashton-under-lyne, Swimming pool in Hyde, several league football clubs such as Droyslden FC, Staylbridge Celtic as well as Hyde FC.
+In the bigger Tameside area there is a cinema as well as bowling complex in Ashton-under-lyne, Swimming pool in Hyde, numerous league football clubs such as Droyslden FC, Staylbridge Celtic as well as Hyde FC.